Annageorg/devedInTestDeploy/README.md

 # MERN- stack application deployed in Heroku

 ## Application from developers to developers.
-Wanna showcase your amazing work and expertise, create, comment, or like posts, or maybe just expore this developer community?
+Wanna showcase your amazing work and expertise, create, comment, or like posts, or maybe just explore this developer community?
 Then this is the App for you.

 ## Details
 * This App uses MongoDb and all passwords are encrypted